alan-turing-institute/data-safe-haven/processes/provider-overview.md

 understanding the possibility of personal data leaking through generated pseudonymised, synthetic or other derived datasets is a delicate endeavour.

-Pseudonyimised datasets can, on linking to another published dataset, become identifiable.
+Pseudonymised datasets can, on linking to another published dataset, become identifiable.

 We therefore require the reclassification process to certify an authors' claims about the script which was used to produce the derived data artefact, and that identifiable data is not released.

 No reclassification should be permitted without a script describing, in code, the process used to create the derived dataset.
-(The authors do not believe that a spreadsheet can be properly so audited.)
+(The authors do not believe that a spreadsheet can be properly audited for this.)

 A reclassification script should be written by a project member.
 This is placed on the software volume or home volume, and run so that the derived dataset is placed on the Output Volume.

 Following appropriate review of the reclassification script and generated derived dataset, a new environment can be created with the former egress volume now mounted as a new secure data volume within a new environment, at a different tier.
-The existence of this environment as a "derived environment" should be noted, with the originating other environment's ID and the reclassification script preserved.
+The existence of this environment as a "derived environment" should be noted, with the originating environment's ID and the reclassification script preserved.

 Software Ingress
 ----------------